SAP-samples/btp-developer-guide-cap/documentation/add-zdm/code-zdm.md

 - New applications adding “idle” to the original application names
 - Temporary routes to the idle applications
 <img src="./images/live-idle.png"/>
-- An interrupt to the process showing a message similar to the following:
+- Interrupt the process showing a message like this:

 >
 >Process has entered testing phase.
 After testing your new deployment, you can resume or abort the process.